Zhigrana: Production

 Production began October 2013.
 The cast and crew went to shoot for 32 working days.
 The movie was shot in Rupa Lake close to Pokhara, the highway to Pokhara and Kathmandu.
 The set of village Zhigrana built in Rupa lake was one of the biggest sets built in Nepali film Industry.
 The art director "Prakaash Chandwadkar" was nominated for best Art Direction in NEFTA awards 2015.
 The Post Production went on for about a year.
 The entire sound of movie was done in a very well-known studio in Bombay called the Mukta Arts Studio.

 Release

 Zhigrana was released on March 6, 2015.
 It was very well received by the viewers and the critics.
 It brought new audience to the Nepali film Industry and after watching the movie viewers saying Nepalese movies are getting better and reaching new heights with good original stories.

 Controversy

-The Censor Board of Nepal removed an intimate scene between Roger and Maya from the movie Zhigrana.
-After removing they were still given an A certificate.
-The production company Golden Yak Entertainment was unsatisfied why the movie was being given an A certificate when all the Adult scenes were taken out.
-Later Golden Yak released the intimate scene on YouTube.
+The Censor Board of Nepal removed an intimate scene between Roger and Maya from the movie.
+Even after this, the movie was given an A rating.
+The production company, Golden Yak Entertainment, protested the A rating when all the adult scenes had been removed.
+Later, Golden Yak released the intimate scene on YouTube.